 Network resources and capabilities are presented to the consumer through a set of ‘Network Services’.
 The Network Services Framework presents a unified model for interacting with these services.
 Network Services include the ability to create connections, to share topology information, and to do other services needed by a set of federated NSAs.

-Recently, some networking communities have developed tools and protocols to automate the process of network resource allocation, these tools allow the network user or application to participate directly in the path creation process.
-The proliferation of these new approaches to automating transport connection provisioning is driving the need for a new standardized Connection Service interface.
+Recently, some networking communities have developed tools and protocols to automate the process of network resource allocation, these tools allow the network user or application to participate directly in resource reservation and the path creation process.
+The proliferation of these new approaches to automating transport connections is driving the need for a new standardized Connection Service interface.

 Further, there is a growing requirement to integrate customized networks resources into existing grid resources pools and applications.
-The ability to manage network connections effectively and easily by the grid community is perhaps an important driver for the OGF NSI specification effort.
+The ability to manage network connections effectively and easily by the grid community is an important driver for the OGF NSI specification effort.

 Where Capitalized words are used in this document, these have a formal definition; see the glossary for details.